AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/Return/Functions/tc.rst

 return statements in Function
 =============================

-Check SC with return statements in Function
+Check SC for return statements in functions